raganwald/raganwald.github.com/_posts/2013-09-12-the-predicate-module-pattern.md

 Now we're extending an object with a module (not including the module in a class), and we get the module's functionality in that object.
 It works like a charm, although you do want to be aware there are now *three* states for frozen-ness: `Frozen`, `Thawed`, and `I-Forgot-To-Extend-The-Object`.
 And we can mix in as many such predicate modules as we like.

+### module responsibilities

+With classes including modules, each class is responsible for including the modules it needs.
+Writing `.extend(Foo)` when creating a new object shifts the responsibility to the client creating an object.
+That's nearly always a bad idea, so we bakeit into the initialize method.
+I prefer hashes of options and initializers, but you can do this in other ways:

+{% highlight ruby %}
+class BankAccount

+  def initialize options = {}
+    self.extend(
+      if options[:frozen]
+        Frozen
+      else
+        Thawed
+      end
+    )
+  end

+end
+{% endhighlight %}

 You can experiment with this pattern.
 If you find yourself writing a lot of this kind of code:

 {% highlight ruby %}